 The following standards and procedures apply to all learning environments.
 However, each School and each instructor may have codes to specify additional standards suitable for learning environments or activities.

-No student in Lynchburg College classes, laboratories, performances, lectures, and/or organizations shall behave in any way that obstructs or disrupts the normal functioning of the environment.
+No student in University of Lynchburg classes, laboratories, performances, lectures, and/or organizations shall behave in any way that obstructs or disrupts the normal functioning of the environment.
 Such behavior includes, but is not limited to, behaviors that persistently or grossly (1) inhibit the ability of other students to learn; (2) interfere with the meaningful participation of other students; or (3) inhibit the ability of an instructor or presenter to do his/her job.
 Specifically, students should foster an optimal learning environment by doing the following:

 - Arriving on time